-The French Muslim community numbers nearly 6 million, according to Joseph Downing, author of French Muslims in Perspective: Nationalism, Post-Colonialism and Marginalisation under the Republic.
-The largest in Western Europe, it has more often than not been under a harsh spotlight following years of terrorist attacks, national debates over the hijab, the burkini and the right to offend and blaspheme.
+The French Muslim community numbers nearly 6 million, and is growing.
+French Muslims in Perspective: Nationalism, Post-Colonialism and Marginalisation under the Republic by Joseph Downing is rich in detail for curious minds, with copious end notes following each chapter.
+Although written for an academic readership, there is plenty for the lay reader.
+The largest Muslim community in Western Europe, it has more often than not been under a harsh spotlight following years of terrorist attacks, national debates over the hijab, the burkini and the right to offend and blaspheme.

 Most are modest Muslims leading normal lives, appreciative of laïcité (secularism) and its freedoms, while the number of violent extremists is estimated to be only in the few thousands – “less than 1% of the French Muslim population become jihadists” – though this reality is not that which is portrayed by the mainstream Media.
 Many are fashioning new Islamic institutions and developing new ways of listening, reasoning and teaching.

 Most are keen to resolve the underlying problems of drugs, delinquence and crime – especially since narco-banditism makes it easy to buy arms on the flourishing illegal market trading military weapons that are then used in attacks.
 “A Kalashnikov in the quartiers nord of Marseille can cost as little as 1500 euros.”